 Regenerative Braking in DC Shunt Motors

-When the load is lowered by a crane, hoist or lift causes the motor speed to be greater than the no-load speed.
-The back EMF becomes greater than the supply voltage.
+When the load is lowered by a crane, hoist or lift causes the motor speed to be greater than the no-load speed, the back EMF becomes greater than the supply voltage.
 Consequently, armature current Ia becomes negative.
-The machines now begin to operate as a generator.
+The machines now begins to operate as a generator.